nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 }
 ```

-> NOTE: Currenlty there is no released Spring version with JUnit 5 support.
+> NOTE: Currently there is no released Spring version with JUnit 5 support.
 > There is however a JUnit 5 extension within the current Spring 5 snapshot.
 > Functionally the JUnit 4 Runner and the JUnit 5 extension will be equal.